ufo-kit/ufo-filters/docs/filters.rst

 .. gobj:class:: opencl

-    Load an arbitrary :gobj:prop:`kernel` from :gobj:prop:`filename` or :gobj:prop:`source` and execute it on each input.
+    Load an arbitrary OpenCL :gobj:prop:`kernel` from :gobj:prop:`filename` or :gobj:prop:`source` and execute it on each input.
 The kernel must accept as many global float array parameters as connected to the filter and one additional as an output.
 For example, to compute the difference between two